IkanshGoyal/InstaEdit/README.md

 - It generates a **mask array** using the object segmentation model and sends it back to the frontend.

 ### 3. **ML Model (PyTorch)**
-- We trained a **semantic segmentation model** using PyTorch to identify and segment objects in an image.
+- We trained a **U-NET segmentation model** using PyTorch to identify and segment objects in an image.
 - The model generates a mask array that distinguishes between the foreground (objects) and the background.
 - This mask is used to place text behind objects seamlessly.